 St. Luke’s@7 is held on the second Sunday of each month, St. Luke’s Church at 7.00pm.
 During the week there are communion services in both Churches.
 Details of all our services can be found here.

 This is very much up to you…please wear whatever you feel happy and comfortable in.
 Some people dress in more formal clothes whilst others take a more relaxed approach.
 It really doesn’t matter, you are welcome however formally or informally your dress.

 As in most Churches people do tend to have their favourite area to sit in, but we really don’t mind where you sit, there are no reserved seats (unless you want to join the choir!).
 One of the stewards (sidespeople) will help you to find a seat and there is always someone near to help you.

 If you are a regular member of any other church and take communion there then we welcome you to join us in sharing bread and wine.
 If you don’t usually take communion or are new to church you are welcome to go forward to receive a blessing.
 If you aren’t sure then please talk to one of the clergy.

 What is there for children?

 At The Meeting Place we have a time when the children can meet and take part in some activities and teaching that is just for them.
-We really don’t mind if you have youngsters that want to move about, at The Meeting Place and Energise, this is absolutely fine, it’s informal, relaxed and welcoming.
+We really don’t mind if you have youngsters that want to move about, at The Meeting Place, this is absolutely fine, it’s informal, relaxed and welcoming.
 There is also Messy Church which meet in St. Leonard’s Hall on the first Sunday of each month from 9.30 to 10.45.
 There are also seasonal family celebrations through the year.
-Cafe Luke (for 7-11 year olds) meet on the 1st and 3rd Fridays of each month from 7.00 to 9.00 at St. Luke’s.
+LAMSJEGNA (for 7-11 year olds) meet on the 1st and 3rd Fridays of each month from 7.00 to 9.00 at St. Luke’s.